Generation of mechanical cat-like states via optomagnomechanics: PHONON SUBTRACTION via optical pulses

 where

 In getting the last line of Eq.~\eqref{eeee}, we have omitted higher-order terms with $n >2$, which is a good approximation when $\tan^2 \theta \ll 1$, i.e., $ Gt \ll 1$.
 Equation~\eqref{eeee} indicates that the subtraction of a single phonon $b|\xi'\rangle_{b}$ can be realized when a single anti-Stokes photon in the cavity output field is detected, and the successful probability is approximately $\tan^2 \theta$.
-Similarly, the subtraction of two phonons $b^2|\xi'\rangle_{b}$ can also be achieved, with a much smaller probability $\sim \tan^4 \theta$, conditioned on the detection of a two-photon state.
+Similarly, the subtraction of two {(three)} phonons $b^2|\xi'\rangle_{b}$ {($b^3|\xi'\rangle_{b}$)} can also be achieved, with a much smaller probability $\sim \tan^4 \theta$ {($\tan^6 \theta$)}, conditioned on the detection of a two {(three)}-photon state.
 We note that due to the pulse interaction, the squeezing $r$ of the squeezed vacuum state is slightly reduced, because $\tanh r \rightarrow \tanh r \,\cos^2 \theta$ as seen in Eq.~\eqref{2000}.

-In a practical situation, as demonstrated in Sec.~\ref{model}, we prepare a squeezed thermal state due to the nonnegligible thermal noise at a finite temperature, which is reflected in the CM $V_b$ of the mechanical mode.
-To be compatible with the propagator $U(t)$, we transform the CM into a density matrix $\rho_{in,b}$ (Appendix), which acts as the initial state before the optical pulse is applied.
+{In a practical situation, we prepare a squeezed thermal mixed state, which is reflected in the CM $V_b$ of the mechanical mode obtained in Sec.~\ref{sqzing}, from which two key characteristic parameters of the squeezed thermal state are extracted, i.e., the squeezing parameter $r=1.23$, and the residual phonon number $\bar{n}=0.014$ (see Appendix for details).} To be compatible with the propagator $U(t)$, we transform the CM $V_b$ into a density matrix $\rho_{in,b}$ (Appendix), which acts as the initial state before the optical pulse is applied.
 Combining the vacuum state of the cavity, the initial state of the optomechanical system is then $\rho_{in}=\rho_{in,b}\otimes|0\rangle\langle0|_c$, which, at the end of the pulse, evolves into the state $\rho_{b,c}=U\rho_{in}U^\dagger$, given by \cite{MD97,MB94}

 We consider the situation where a $n$-photon state is detected in the output field, i.e., taking $m=n$ in Eq.~\eqref{xxxx}, which gives rise to the following state